maho3/ltu-ili/INSTALL.md

 Installation
 ============

-There are two backends to ltu-ili which provide access to different inference engines, namely [sbi](https://github.com/mackelab/sbi), [lampe](https://lampe.readthedocs.io/en/stable/index.html), and [pydelfi](https://github.com/justinalsing/pydelfi). sbi and lampe use a PyTorch backend, while pydelfi uses Tensorflow.
+There are two distinct installations of ltu-ili which provide access to different inference engines, namely the pytorch ([sbi](https://github.com/mackelab/sbi) and [lampe](https://lampe.readthedocs.io/en/stable/index.html)) and the tensorflow ([pydelfi](https://github.com/justinalsing/pydelfi)) installations.
 This codebase provides simultaneous support for both of these backends, but they cannot (yet!) be installed at the same time due to dependency issues.
 As a result, we recommend you install them separately in two distinct virtual environments.

 **Note**: The pydelfi backend requires tensorflow==1.15, which fails on Mac OS with M1/M2 chips.